-You can use the travel card to Burano, Murano and Lido.
-The card is valid on all buses and trams on the mainland (also on Lido) and also the vaporetto lines except the Alilaguna line and the lines 16, 19 and 21.
+You can use the travel card to Burano, Murano, and Lido.
+The card is valid on buses, trams on the mainland (also on Lido), and vaporetto lines.
+You cannot use the Travel Card for the Alilaguna line and the lines 16, 19, and 21.

 Tourist Travel Card:

-TIP: The Tourist Travel Card, you pay only for transport.
-Remember that Venice is already fantastically beautiful, so you easily forget your planned visit of a museum.
-It's romantic to stroll through the narrow streets and over the little bridges.
+TIP: With the Tourist Travel Card, you pay only for transport.
+Remember that Venice is already magnificent, so you quickly forget your planned visit to a museum.
+Instead, it's romantic to stroll through the narrow streets and over the little bridges.

-Venice Italy has a card specially for the younger ones.
-This is the Rolling Venice Card for tourist between 14 and 29 years old.
+Venice Italy has a card, especially for the younger ones.
+This is the Rolling Venice Card for tourists between 14 and 29 years old.
 This card you can only buy in Venice itself.

 If you arrive at Piazzale Roma, you can see a building of ACTV- and the Hello Venezia Ticket Office.
-At the same window you can buy the Tourist Travel Card and the Rolling Venice Card.
+In addition, you can buy the Tourist Travel Card and the Rolling Venice Card at the same window.
 For the Rolling Venice Card, you need to bring your identification document to check your age.

 You have read about how I experienced this Venice Discount Card.
 There is enough to explore, as you can see.
 Please click on the links to explore my site more...And share my site via Facebook or Twitter.